You live in two worlds. This is truth # 3 of the 5 Life-Changing Truths we’ve been considering.

 Here’s an article on the world and the church that I found interesting, perhaps you will also. https://www.bibleleaguetrust.org/the-world-in-the-church/

-The other marketplace is spiritual, unseen but just as real as the physical one.
+The other marketplace in which we invest is spiritual, unseen but just as real as the physical one.
 The spiritual marketplace recognizes the necessities we must have to survive and thrive physically but insists that life is about more than food, clothing, and accumulating material wealth.
-The spiritual marketplace’s view is that we are made in the image of God and need more than the world marketplace can offer.
+The spiritual marketplace’s view is that we are made in the image of God and need something the world marketplace can’t give.
 This is where the rub comes in.

 Because of this view of who we are, the values of the heavenly marketplace are often in conflict with the values, ideas, and products advertised and sold in the world’s markets.
 The spiritual marketplace (heaven) offers abundant life in the here and now and the promise of eternal life through a personal relationship with God.